At least five dead in 50 car pile-up on Missouri highway

 Early indications point to one of the drivers slamming on the breaks and causing a chain reaction to follow, Mr Bolden said.

 He added that emergency responders were among the injured taken to local hospitals.
-Several of the injured were treated on the scent.
+Several of the injured were treated on the scene.
+Coroner Terry Parker confirmed at least five deaths.

+The collision occurred about 12 noon local at the 10- to 12-mile markers in both north and southbound directions.

+The I-57 remained closed from the Missouri-Illinois border at the Mississippi River to the I-55 in Sikeston, according to the Missouri Department of Transportation.

 Register for free to continue reading